AdobeDocs/workfront.nl-NL/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 **Antwoord**

-De onbewerkte bytes van het document.
+The raw bytes of the document.

 **Voorbeeld:** `https://www.acme.com/api/download?id=123456`